 Figure 1.
 Composite Diagram of Antenna Current Drawings

 Firstly, it is difficult to accept that a dipole is simpler than a monopole when a dipole is obviously mechanically more complex.
 A better statement would probably be that the mathematical analysis for the dipole is simpler than a monopole.
 Even the name Dipole is slightly misleading when it is clearly obvious that it is two λ/4 monopoles back to back and that they will behave as per two λ/4 monopoles, although possibly with different phases at the ends, which could potentially be regarded as two poles but they are a 'duplication' not opposite poles (like North and South) as will be revealed later.
-The indication of 'standing wave' current in the drawing of course does not represent the actual currents present as will be seen in the antenna current distribution article and also the reference to 'standing waves', the theory of which is itself in error, does not help to explain the functioning of the antenna.
+The indication of 'standing wave' current in the drawing of course does not represent the actual currents present as will be seen in the antenna current distribution article and also the reference to 'standing waves' (the theory of which is based on misinterpretation of measurement results) does not help to explain the functioning of the antenna.
 The drawing also raises many other questions, such as the implications of the phases indicated and current directions.

 It appears that the dipole was an early form of antenna that was ideally suited to an open transmission line with a balanced output.
-The Tx lines would be fed out of phase so that their radiations cancelled out and there was very little total overall radiation measured from the Tx lines themselves.
+The Tx lines would be fed 180° out of phase so that their radiations cancelled out and there was very little total overall radiation measured from the Tx lines themselves.
 The inherent impedance of the lines was higher than that of a coaxial cable but this matched the dipole input very well.
-As the two individual wires of the Tx line arrived at the antenna close together it was easy to connect them to the dipole centre.
+As the two individual wires of the Tx line arrived at the antenna close together it was easy to connect them to the (vertically mounted) dipole centre.
 In all, it was a very simple way to make a transmission line and antenna.
 However, by studying the drawing of the resulting phase with both currents in the antennas flowing in the same direction and the right hand antenna with a positive charge and the left hand one with a negative charge, it seems that the phasing of this theoretical antenna would cause a signal cancellation at a distance and render the antenna useless.
-There is a fundamental error here that will be revealed in one of the latter articles.
+There is a fundamental omission here that will be revealed later in the Polarisation article.

 1.3) Study Structure